AnnaKabatova/dev-challenge-2023/README.md

 ## Endpoints

-Users can interact with the service through the following endpoints:
+Users can interact with the service through the following methods and endpoints:

-- POST /api/v1/:sheet_id/:cell_id: Accepts parameters to update or insert data in a cell.
+1. POST /api/v1/:sheet_id/:cell_id: Accepts parameters to update or insert data in a cell.
 It implements an UPSERT strategy, returning a 201 status if successful and a 422 status if there are issues, such as formula errors.

+Here are examples of requests (it might be any mathematical expression, including +-*/ and ()):
+- {"value": "1"}
-You can send request in the format {"value": "1"} or {"value": "=A1+B1"} if you want to evaluate the formula (here A1 and B1 are cells names in this spreadsheet).
+- {"value": "=A1+B1"} if you want to evaluate the formula (here A1 and B1 are cells names in this spreadsheet)
+- {"value": "2+2"} if you want to evaluate numbers and not cells

-- GET /api/v1/:sheet_id/:cell_id: Retrieves data from a specified cell, returning a 200 status if the data is present and a 404 status if it's missing.
+2. GET /api/v1/:sheet_id/:cell_id: Retrieves data from a specified cell, returning a 200 status if the data is present and a 404 status if it's missing.

-- GET /api/v1/:sheet_id: Retrieves data from an entire sheet, returning a 200 status if the sheet exists and a 404 status if it's missing.
+3. GET /api/v1/:sheet_id: Retrieves data from an entire sheet, returning a 200 status if the sheet exists and a 404 status if it's missing.

 ## Supported Features